Chrispy6/Rent-Watcher/README.md

 # Rent Watcher

-A full stack rental analytics website that tracks listings in Denver and helps users compare rental prices by area, size, and value.
+A full stack rental analytics website that tracks listings in Golden and helps users compare rental prices by area, size, and value.